WilsonTay/rupiahtoken-smart-contracts/README.md

 ### Token
 Token folder contains 3 contracts,
  - IERC20.sol -> ERC20 Interface, contains required functions to be implemented so that the token is compatible with ERC20 standard.
- - ERC20RupiahTokenV1.sol -> Implementation of Rupiah Token as ERC20 token.
+ - ERC20RinggitTokenV1.sol -> Implementation of Ringgit Token as ERC20 token.
- - ERC20RupiahTokenV2.sol -> Extends ERC20RupiahTokenV1 as sample of ZeppelinOS upgradeability.
+ - ERC20RinggitTokenV2.sol -> Extends ERC20RinggitTokenV1 as sample of ZeppelinOS upgradeability.

 ### Utils
 Utils folder contains 1 contract,